Converts a value type to an object reference (type O).

 OutOfMemoryException is thrown if there is insufficient memory to satisfy the request.

 TypeLoadException is thrown if the class cannot be found.
-This is typically detected when MSIL instructions are converted to native code, not at run time.
+This is typically detected when Microsoft Intermediate Language (MSIL) is converted to native code, rather than at runtime.

 The following Emit method overload can use the box opcode: